Toughee/Panton/docs/PULL_REQUEST_TEMPLATE.md

 ------------------------------------------------------------

-## PR description
+## Error check

-- [ ] Recent PR does not interfere with app functionality
+- [] Recent PR does not interfere with app functionality
-- [ ] Recent PR does not fail any tests
+- [] Recent PR does not fail any tests

 ------------------------------------------------------------